master-q/masterq-docs/presentations/20170528_verifast_stm32_nagoya/20170528_verifast_stm32_nagoya.md

 The STM32 family of 32‑bit Flash microcontrollers based on the ARM Cortex‑M processor is designed to offer new degrees of freedom to MCU users.
 It offers a 32‑bit product range that combines very high performance, real-time capabilities, digital signal processing, and low‑power, low‑voltage operation, while maintaining full integration and ease of development.

-# You can free to get own STM32 board!
+# You can free to get own board, today!

 ![background](img/NUCLEO-F091RC-Arduino.png)